Dver-gh/eu-chronic-illness-ml/README.md

 ### Documentation
 - All functions have docstrings describing purpose, arguments, returns, and exceptions
-- No inline comments; code is self-documenting through clear naming
 - Type hints for parameters and return values

 ### Auto-Detection